 The average rainfall of a tropical rainforest is 2500mm.

 The nutritious minerals have been washed out of the soil by heavy rainfall.
-The giant plants absorb the nutrients left in the soil.
+Also, the giant plants absorb most of the nutrients left in the soil.

 1. Rainforests are homes to large numbers of plants and animals.